omarkmu/krdict.py/docs/exceptions.md

-Exceptions which should be expected to be thrown from the library.
+Exceptions that should be expected to be thrown from the library.
 If you encounter any other type of error, or an unexpected error, please submit an [issue](https://github.com/omarkmu/krdict.py/issues/new)!